Rajiv Gandhi

-Rajiv Gandhi (Note: /ˈrɑːdʒiːv ˈɡɑːndiː/; /hi/) (20 August 1944 – 21 May 1991) was an Indian statesman and pilot who served as the prime minister of India from 1984 to 1989.
-He took office after the assassination of his mother, then–prime minister Indira Gandhi, to become at the age of 40 the youngest Indian prime minister.
-He served until his defeat at the 1989 election, and then became Leader of the Opposition, Lok Sabha, resigning in December 1990, six months before his own assassination.
+Rajiv Ratna Gandhi (Note: English: /ˈrɑːdʒiːv ˈɡɑːndi/ RAH-jeev-_-GAHN-dee, /hi/.)
+(20 August 1944 – 21 May 1991) was an Indian aircraft pilot, technocrat and statesman who served as the prime minister of India from 1984 to 1989 for two terms.
+He took office after the assassination of his mother, then–prime minister Indira Gandhi, to become the youngest Indian prime minister at the age of 40.
+He served until his defeat at the 1989 election, and then became Leader of the Opposition in Lok Sabha, resigning in December 1990, six months before his own assassination.

 Gandhi was not related to Mahatma Gandhi.
 Instead, he was from the politically powerful Nehru–Gandhi family, which had been associated with the Indian National Congress party.
 For much of his childhood, his maternal grandfather Jawaharlal Nehru was prime minister.
 Gandhi attended The Doon School, an elite boarding institution, and then the University of Cambridge in the United Kingdom.
 He returned to India in 1966 and became a professional pilot for the state-owned Indian Airlines.
 In 1968, he married Sonia Maino; the couple settled in Delhi for a domestic life with their children Rahul and Priyanka.
-For much of the 1970s, his mother was prime minister and his younger brother Sanjay an MP; despite this, Gandhi remained apolitical.
+For much of the 1960s and 1970s, his mother was prime minister and his younger brother Sanjay an MP; despite this, Gandhi remained apolitical.

 After Sanjay died in a plane crash in 1980, Gandhi reluctantly entered politics at the behest of his mother.
 The following year he won his brother's Parliamentary seat of Amethi and became a member of the Lok Sabha, the lower house of India's Parliament.
 As part of his political grooming, Rajiv was made general secretary of the Congress party and given significant responsibility in organising the 1982 Asian Games.